dekuNukem/FAP80/README.md

 ### In Progress

-* Add more stuff to this repo
+* Finish up project documentation
 * Write an IRC client for FAP80

 ### Planned